Embloy/Embloy-Developers/docs/guides/get-started-small-business.md

 Hey there! 👋 Welcome to Embloy!
 We are excited to have you on board.
 This guide will explain every step you need to take to get started with Embloy and make the most out of our platform.

 ## Step 1: Create an account
-If you haven't already, you can create an account by visiting our [registration page](https://embloy.com/register) page.
+If you haven't already, you can create an account by visiting our [registration page](https://embloy.com/register).
 You can also sign up using your Google, LinkedIn, Microsoft, or GitHub accounts.

 After you have created an account, you will receive a confirmation email.
 Click on the link in the email to verify your account.